 Since then, we have held our event every year, with the biggest turn-out this year!

 As of August of 2019, WaterSafe is a not-for-profit corporation.
-We hope that this upcoming year we are able to provide even more than the 130+ swim lessons for children we did this year!
+We hope that this upcoming year we are able to provide even more than the 225+ swim lessons for children we did in 2021!

 WaterSafe is more than just our annual event!
 WaterSafe is a year-long initiative to educate the community about sun and water safety.
 Drowning is a preventable tragedy, and together, we can save lives!